Welcome to the College of Social Work's Student Support Engagement and Experience (SEE) Hub!

 The SWAA Alumni-Student Mentoring Program connects current College of Social Work students with alumni to foster meaningful one-on-one relationships.

-Field education, a vital aspect of social work education, allows students to apply classroom knowledge in real-world settings.
+Practicum, a vital aspect of social work education, allows students to apply classroom knowledge in real-world settings.
 This hands-on experience equips students with practical skills for the evolving social work field.

 The College of Social Work hosts a job board where both internal and external organizations post job openings.
 Keep an eye out for new career opportunities.